A Product Gualified Lead (PQL) is a lead who has experienced meaningful value using your product through a free trial or freemium model.

 One of the biggest benefits of the PQL is that it is closely tied to experiencing an aha moment in your product.
 As a result, PQLs close at significantly higher rates than MQLs because users understand the value of your product.
 It’s not uncommon for PQLs to convert upwards of 20-30% in my experience working with B2B SaaS businesses.

-How to Identify What a PQL is for Your Business
+How to identify what a PQL is for your business

 Product qualified leads can be a competitive advantage for your business.
 If defined correctly, you can align your marketing and sales team, close a high percentage of free users, and understand what prevents your users from becoming successful in your product.